 Related to the consideration of negligence in a car accident claim is your degree of fault in causing or contributing to the cause of the accident.
 If you are partially or fully at fault for an accident, your ability to seek compensation for damages may be limited or potentially denied.

 However, if the accident was caused by another party, such as another motorist or governmental entity (i.e. due to poorly maintained roads or traffic signs), you may have a promising advantage in recovering damages related to personal injury or property damage.

 Determining your fault after an accident can best be done collaboratively with an experienced attorney who can help you review the various factors that may have contributed to your accident.
-Do not provide a statement to your insurance carrier declaring your degree of fault before you have spoken with an attorney.
+Do not provide a statement to your insurance company declaring your degree of fault before you have spoken with an experienced car accident attorney.

 Extent Of Injuries

-The severity of a auto accident, and resulting injuries, can play a major role in the amount of damages awarded in a car accident case.
-Major vehicle accidents can have transformative consequences, potentially resulting in serious or permanent injury, paralysis, loss of limbs, and death.
+The severity of a car accident, and resulting injuries, can play a major role in the amount of damages awarded in a car accident case.
+Major vehicle accidents can have transformative consequences, potentially resulting in serious injury, paralysis, loss of limbs, and death.

-If you’ve been severely injured in a car accident, or are the surviving family member of someone who was killed in a traffic crash, your awarded damages will ideally be reflective of the extent of your hardship.
+If you’ve been severely injured in an auto accident, or are the surviving family member of someone who was killed in a traffic crash, your awarded damages will ideally be reflective of the extent of your hardship.

 Compared to a minor incident such as a slight fender bender, major accidents can lead to significant expenses, racking up outrageously high medical bills, ongoing care costs, funeral or burial costs, and lost income potential as a result of permanent injury.

 Car accidents can have far-reaching effects that extend beyond the immediate aftermath of a serious incident.
 As you’re filing a claim, you’ll likely be faced with the question: how is this accident going to affect my daily life and my goals moving forward?